All Grade Education

 - Successful Final Evaluation by Student Teaching Clinical Educator Mentor and Hanover College Clinical Supervisor

-- Interview and presentation to the Education Program and other College faculty, peers, and other stakeholders
+- Decision Point 3 presentation and interview by the Hanover College Clinical Educator Advisory Council members Education Program and other College faculty, peers, and other stakeholders

 Teacher Candidates in any Secondary or All Grade Education Program may complete a dual-certification program in Special Education (Mild Interventions) which includes five additional courses offered in evenings and online in summer.
 The student teaching assignment will be split between and regular classroom and a special education classroom.
 There is an additional CORE exam required for the licensing addition.

-* After initial licensing in one of the above areas, teachers may also add additional content area to their license by passing the corresponding CORE test. (i.e. geography, sociology, psychology, etc.)
+* After initial licensing in one of the above areas, teachers may also add additional content area to their license by passing the corresponding licensure test. (i.e. geography, sociology, psychology, etc.)